sw-lgeo/IMP-Pro-Testing/README.md

 # IMP Pro Static Site

 This repository contains the marketing website for IMP Pro, featuring pages for homeowners, installers, showroom information, and contact details.
-The site is fully static and can be served from any HTTP server or a GitHub Pages deployment.
+The site is fully static and can be served from any generic HTTP host without any platform-specific configuration.

 ## Project structure